ruanti2018-1/zy1-monogame/report.md

 ### System Requirements

-This section will give you an overview of minimal system requirements for developing and running MonoGame Applications.
+This section will give you an overview of minimal system requirements for developing and running MonoGame Applications according to [SystemRequirements](http://www.monogame.net/documentation/?page=System_Requirements)

 #### Development
 * Windows -